rugbyprof/2143-ObjectOrientedProgramming/study_guides/Test_2_Study_Guide.md

 Create a class that either extends the `item` class OR uses composition to create the `case` class.
 Explain your method of choice.

 ## Question 10:

+Modify the Account class from lecture so that it has a new attribute, transactions, that is a list keeping track of any transactions performed.

 ```python
 class Account(object):